paperless-ngx/paperless-ngx/README.md

 The documentation for Paperless-ng is available on [ReadTheDocs](https://paperless-ng.readthedocs.io/).

+# Suggestions?
+Questions?
+Something not working?

+Please open an issue and start a discussion about it!

 # Affiliated Projects

 Paperless has been around a while now, and people are starting to build stuff on top of it.
 If you're one of those people, we can add your project to this list: